aphearin/aphearin/README.md

 # About me

-I am an Assistant Physicist in the Cosmological Physics \& Advanced Computing (CPAC) Group at Argonne National Laboratory.
+I am a Physicist in the Cosmological Physics \& Advanced Computing (CPAC) Group at Argonne National Laboratory.
 I study cosmology and astrophysics using numerical simulations, theoretical models of cosmological structure growth, machine learning techniques, and observations from large-area galaxy surveys.

 I am the lead developer of [Halotools](https://halotools.readthedocs.io/en/latest/), an open-source python package for creating model universes of galaxies.
 I am also a member of several large collaborative experiments designed to measure dark energy and dark matter, including the Dark Energy Spectroscopic Instrument [(DESI)](https://www.desi.lbl.gov/), and the Vera Rubin Observatory Legacy Survey of Space and Time Dark Energy Science Collaboration [(LSST DESC)](https://lsstdesc.org/).